-Despite a general continuity in the Tununirmiut way of life, 60 years of steady contact with incomers did introduce new elements of material culture.
+Despite a general continuity in the Tununirmiut way of life, sixty years of steady contact with incomers did introduce new elements of material culture.
 Imported manufactured goods, textiles, and foods steadily came into general use.
-Tobacco was introduced before 1900.
-Wooden craft with outboard motors had replaced qajait for travel and hunting.
-Rifles and hand-operated sewing machines performed many of the tasks most essential to survival, and there was a growing demand for luxuries such as radios, phonographs, and clocks.
-Yet fundamental principles of Inuit knowledge continued: food, tools, and belongings were shared, and all generations worked together on the same tasks that ensured the survival of the group.
-Yet changes were increasing and many innovations, centred on the settlement of Pond Inlet, posed challenges to the continuity of the ilaqiit nunagivaktangit.
+(Tobacco was already a habit before 1900.)
+Wooden craft with outboard motors had replaced qajat for travel and hunting.
+Rifles and hand-operated sewing machines performed many of the tasks most essential to survival, and there was a growing demand even for luxuries unconnected with earning a living, such as radios, phonographs, and clocks.
+Yet fundamental principles of Inuit Qaujimajatuqangit (IQ) continued: food, tools, and belongings were shared; meat was overwhelmingly the food of choice; and all generations worked together on the same daily tasks that ensured the survival of the group.
+Yet changes were increasing and many innovations, centred on the settlement of Pond Inlet, posed challenges to the continuity of the ilagiit nunagivaktangit.

-In 1960, Pond Inlet was home to around 50 people, a majority of them Inuit, making up one-fifth of the population of the area.
+In 1960, Pond Inlet was home to around fifty people, a majority of them Inuit, making up one-fifth of the population of the area.
 Services were limited-a single trading post, an RCMP detachment, and two Christian missions made up the outside agencies.
 The school was built in 1959, but did not open until 1961.
 Somewhat uncommonly, Inuit mined soft coal a few kilometres outside the settlement for local use and occasional export.
 Later the Inuit Land Use and Occupancy Report would observe that the boundaries of trading areas dictated which people would move to specific communities:

 By the time day and residential schools had been established in each settlement, every camp had clearly come to be seen as within the province of one or another HBC post.
 And when the occupants of a camp decided to move into a settlement, it was clear, in virtually all cases, which settlement it would be.
-Thus, the Tununirmiut looked to Pond Inlet.
-16 iii During this time, the Inuktut term ilagiit nunagivaktangit is a more accurate expression for the places Inuit called home and qallunaat (non-Inuit) named "camps."
-Ilagiit nunagivaktangit were places regularly used for hunting, harvesting and gathering.
-Inuit groups traditionally had several ilagiit nunagivaktangit, which allowed them to move to follow game.
+Thus the Tununirmiut looked to Pond Inlet.

-Sangussaqtauliqtilluta (1960-1965)
+Sangussaqtauliqtilluta, 1960-1965